CSSisAnnoying/school-at-midnight/README.md

 </b>

 > [!IMPORTANT]
-> Since Google Classroom's 10 year anniversary they had added a dark mode option.
+> Google Classroom added a dark mode option to its 10 year anniversary update.
 This extension is no longer useful.

 # School-At-Midnight